Axway/amplify-central/content/en/docs/connect_manage_environ/add_environments.md

     * **Agent Type** - select the type of agent that will connect to this API Gateway.
         * **Embedded** - Axway to host the agent.
         * **Remotely Hosted**  the customer to host the agent.
-    * **Agent Configuration** - currently, only AWS API Gateway, Apigee X API Gateway and GitHub are supported as as Embedded agents.
+    * **Agent Configuration** - currently, only AWS API Gateway, Apigee X API Gateway, Azure API Gateway, GitHub, and SwaggerHub are supported as as Embedded agents.
         * Apigee X API Gateway settings:
             * **Enable Traceability Agent** - to optionally configure the Traceability Agent, select to enable the Embedded Traceability Agent setup.
 This requires a Client Email address in the Apigee X Authentication.
             * **Project ID**: the Project ID for your Google Cloud Platform (GCP) project.